Protoplanet: The planetesimal hypothesis

-Evidence in the Solar System - surviving remnant protoplanets
+Evidence in the Solar System

 In the case of the Solar System, it is thought that the collisions of planetesimals created a few hundred planetary embryos.
-Such embryos were similar to Ceres and Pluto with masses of about 10^{22} to 10^{23} kg and were a few thousand kilometers in diameter.
+Such embryos were similar to Ceres and Pluto with masses of about 10^{22} to 10^{23} kg and were a few thousand km in diameter.

 According to the giant impact hypothesis, the Moon formed from a colossal impact of a hypothetical protoplanet called Theia with Earth, early in the Solar System's history.

 In the inner Solar System, the three protoplanets to survive more-or-less intact are the asteroids Ceres, Pallas, and Vesta.
 Psyche is likely the survivor of a violent hit-and-run with another object that stripped off the outer, rocky layers of a protoplanet.
 The asteroid Metis may also have a similar origin history to that of Psyche.
 The asteroid Lutetia also has characteristics that resemble a protoplanet.
 Kuiper-belt dwarf planets have also been referred to as protoplanets.
 Because iron meteorites have been found on Earth, it is deemed likely that there once were other metal-cored protoplanets in the asteroid belt that since have been disrupted and that are the source of these meteorites.